JonathanYin/gold-strategy-playground/README.md

 -   Transaction/slippage costs are applied when positions change using turnover = `abs(position.diff())`.
 -   Parameter sweep respects the active date range and re-runs the SMA crossover for each valid short/long pair.
 -   RSI mean reversion goes long when RSI falls below the oversold threshold and exits when it rises above overbought.
+-   Walk-forward evaluation reuses the chosen strategy parameters on train/test splits to highlight robustness gaps.